iAdam1n/App-Headers/README.md

 Collection of App Store app headers for a handful of apps.
 These are all grabbed by myself with classdump-dyld so are unofficial.
 All app headers here are from apps from the UK App Store.
 I'm accepting requests for free apps to grab headers for.
-However, these will not be updated much if at all due to not using them myself and not knowing when they get updated.
+However, these will not be updated much, if at all, due to not using them myself so I won't know when they get updated.

 If you would like to grab headers but do not know how, below is how I did it: <br />
 1. Install classdump-dyld from http://limneos.net/repo <br />